Factors in Financial Burdens Related to Health Care for Californians

 Though robust Affordable Care Act (ACA) implementation efforts in California have resulted in larger numbers of residents with health care coverage, Californians are now facing coverage-related issues regarding rising costs of care and increasing financial burdens as a result of lack of affordable health care.

-In a new brief prepared for the California Health Care Foundation (CHCF), SHADAC researchers Colin Planalp, MPA, and Lacey Hartman, MPP, use a multitude of measures from the California Health Insurance Study (CHIS) to measure affordability of health care coverage in California in 2018.
+In this brief prepared for the California Health Care Foundation (CHCF), SHADAC researchers Colin Planalp, MPA, and Lacey Hartman, MPP, use a multitude of measures from the California Health Insurance Study (CHIS) to measure affordability of health care coverage in California in 2018.

 Foundations of Analysis